Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Conclusions

 Another important class of cross-currency products are EPSs referencing the aggregated return on bespoke cross-currency portfolios.
 We examine the case of the cross-currency effective return, as well as the quanto return, and we use cross-currency basket options to hedge EPS products on aggregated returns.
-To this end, we present three different methods to pricing the basket option that is needed for EPS product valuation, namely, the geometric averaging method, the moments matching technique, and the Monte-Carlo simulation.
+To this end, we present three different methods to pricing the basket option that is needed for EPS product valuation, namely, the geometric averaging method, moments matching technique, and Monte-Carlo simulation.
 We provide a numerical study to compare the approximate basket option prices with simulation results, which are considered to be exact values.
-It can be seen that the hedging costs for cross-currency EPS products are fairly close under three valuation methods.
+It can be seen that the hedging costs for cross-currency EPS products are fairly close under three valuation methods but we can see that the moment matching technique improves on the geometric averaging method and provides more accurate basket option prices.
 Since cross-currency basket options on bespoke portfolios are not likely to be easily available in practice, we also examine superhedging strategies based solely on the same domestic and foreign market options as in the case of separated protections.

-Finally, we also provide a superhedging strategy for the cross-currency EPS product under consideration of aggregated returns.
-By evaluating the structure of the cross-currency EPS product and analysing its aggregated returns, we can split the aggregated returns into two parts and build a superhedging strategy, which can be built by using exotic European options with a single currency equity as underlying assets.
-We can see that superhedging costs are higher than other aggregated hedging costs for all EPS and this superhedging strategy has costs heavily related to the EPS structures that the costs for EPS products with more complex structures are higher.
-We may draw a conclusion that the EPS providers' hedging strategies should depend on the EPS buyers' needs that determine the properties of the EPS products.
-In the meantime, the quanto exchange rate should be applied if the EPS buyer has any assumptions of the future exchange rate.
+Finally, we provide numerical studies for model pricing and the backtesting of the performance of aggregated cross-currency EPSs.
+Three methods of pricing cross-currency EPSs are analyzed in the numerical study, including Monte Carlo simulation, geometric averaging, and moment matching, yield highly consistent estimates for cross-currency and quanto EPSs, with deviations from the Monte Carlo benchmark generally below 0.01\%.
+From backtesting, we can see that cross-currency EPSs enhance portfolios by reducing downside risk while maintaining meaningful upside participation.
+Although Sharpe ratios remain lower than those of unprotected portfolios, the Omega ratio demonstrates superior risk-adjusted performance under negative return thresholds.
+These results suggest that EPS products provide a more resilient risk–return profile, making them valuable for growth-oriented investors seeking downside protection without fully sacrificing return potential.